• Skip to main content

 A younger sky.

-His voice broke at once.
+When he spoke, his voice was shattered.
 “I told you I would come back.”

 “You never did.”